microsoft/vs-mef/README.md

 ### Features

-* A new, faster host for your existing MEF parts
+* A new, faster host for your existing MEF test parts
 * Reuse the MEF attributes you're already using
 * `ExportFactory<T>` support to create sub-containers with scoped lifetime (i.e. sharing boundaries)